sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 nvidia-smi --query
 {% endhighlight %}

-But unless you have access to one of these Turing/Ampere GPUs (check with `inxi -aG`):
+But unless you have access to one of these Turing or Ampere architecture GPUs (check with `inxi -aG`):

 | NVIDIA GPU product | Device PCI ID * |
 |--------------------|-----------------|